ISCP Annual Report 2018

-The report, the seventh to be released by the Partnership since it was established in the Children (Guernsey and Alderney) Law 2008, which was implemented in January 2010, says a significant positive is that the number of children being looked after off-island continues to fall.
+The report, the eighth to be released by the Partnership since it was established in the Children (Guernsey and Alderney) Law 2008, which was implemented in January 2010, recognises a significant positive in the number of children being looked after off-island continuing to fall.

-Additionally, child protection registrations remained low and stable across the year and the level of early help being provided through the Multi-Agency Support Hub remains high.
+Additionally, the level of early help being provided through the Multi-Agency Support Hub remains high.

-The report also highlights the ISCP's plan for 2018, which identifies the need for continued attention on four strategic priorities: maximising capacity and resources, managing partnership and engagement, ensuring focus on vulnerable groups, and embedding learning and improvement.
+The report also highlights the ISCP's plan for 2019, which identifies the need for continued attention to actions under the four strategic priorities: maximising capacity and resources, managing partnership and engagement, ensuring focus on vulnerable groups, and embedding learning and improvement.

-Independent Chair of the ISCP, Simon Westwood, said it recognised that there is a lot of good work being done to safeguard children in the islands, although there is always more that can be done.
+Independent Chair of the ISCP, Simon Westwood, said it recognised that there is a lot of good work being done to safeguard children in the islands, although there is much still to do.
+He states that the 2018 report indicates some positives developments:

 If you would like to receive an email and/or text notification when the next version of this bulletin becomes available (or you wish to stop receiving those notifications) please log in or register here.